the Google Fit app helps record walking tracks, sleep, weight, bike rides and calories

 introducing Google Fit

 You just might have peeked at the phone app called Google Fit.
-Without extra hardware, not even a fitness band the app does a pretty ok job of estimating the steps you take, the route you took and the calories you burn.
+It’s often already on a new phone.
+Without even a fitness band the app does a pretty ok job of estimating the steps you take, the route you took and the calories you burn.
 The screenshots below show the kind of information available by merely keeping the phone in a pocket.
-Some screens show a ‘share icon’ which you might use to send a map to a friend.
-The info is stored for ages – for example, I’ve effortlessly pulled the following data from Spring 2021 when my job was to walk from door to door at dozens of addresses in Cambridge.
+Some screens show a ‘share icon’ which you might use to send a map of a route you took to a friend.
+Also the info is stored for ages in the cloud – for example, I’ve effortlessly pulled the following data from Spring 2021 when my job was to walk from door to door at dozens of addresses in Cambridge – as shown here:

 Google Fit is more than this.
 It’s a data aggregator for many other apps and sensors.
 It can record things that other apps measure such as heart rate and sleep.
 This data is stored in your Google account just as photos and emails are stored in your account.
 Even if you don’t use other apps like Strava or Runkeeper, Google Fit allows you to manually record exercises or your weight.
 Some examples of measuring apps follow – and we’ll start with one that you can use immediately: